rafabkny/rafabkny/README.md

 ### Hi there 👋,
 I am **Rafael** (aka Configutron Prime), a **Full Stack Product Manager** you probably haven't met yet.
 My happy place is the part of the Product Development Life Cycle where I get to work with developers and turn product requirements into usable features.

-:shipit: I know WE ALL LIVE for the moment we get to SHIP TO PRODUCTION... but do you love the gut-wrenching/exciting process of getting there?</br>
-Most people don't, but <b>I DO</b>!
+:shipit: I know WE ALL LIVE for the moment we get to SHIP TO PRODUCTION... but do you love the gut-wrenching/exciting process of getting there?
+Most people don't, but <b>I DO</b>!</br>

 <p>
 :floppy_disk:  <b>CODE STACKS</b></br>